brightspot/react-examples/brightspot-routing/README.md

 ### 1. Allow URL path as a query argument

 For a content type to utilize Brightspot's Directory system it must implement the `Directory.Item` abstract class and provide the body of the `createPermalink()` method.
-This exposes `path` as a query argument in the resulting GraphQL schema, allowing the React app to use its URL parameters as query variables to fetch the matching data from Brightspot.
+This exposes `path` as a query argument in the resulting GraphQL schema, allowing the React app to use its URL segments as query variables to fetch the matching data from Brightspot.

 The `createPermalink()` method automatically generates a permalink URL path for the content following the method implementation.
 It calculates the permalink as you enter data into the form in real time.